semgrep/semgrep-docs/docs/semgrep-ci/semgrep-ci-with-app.md

 ## Feature support

-Support for certain features of Semgrep App depend on your CI provider or SCM.
+Support for certain features of Semgrep App depend on your CI provider or source code management tool (SCM).
 Some of these features may be supported automatically or require more configuration.
 The following tables break down the features and their availability depending on CI provider or SCM.

 <dl>
     <dt>Diff-aware scanning</dt>